bolorundurowb/Open-Exam-Suite/README.md

 # Open Exam Suite
 [![Build status](https://ci.appveyor.com/api/projects/status/ll8d5i7l6f2p9siw?svg=true)](https://ci.appveyor.com/project/BolorunduroWinnerTimothy/open-exam-suite)   [![Download Open Exam Suite](https://img.shields.io/sourceforge/dm/open-exam-suite.svg)](https://sourceforge.net/projects/open-exam-suite/files/latest/download) [![NETFramework](https://img.shields.io/badge/.net-4.0-0066b6.svg)](https://www.microsoft.com/en-us/download/details.aspx?id=17851) [![License](https://img.shields.io/badge/license-GPLv3-orange.svg)]()

-Please join the discussion abotu the future of this project [here](https://github.com/bolorundurowb/Open-Exam-Suite/issues/85)
+Please join the discussion about the future of this project [here](https://github.com/bolorundurowb/Open-Exam-Suite/issues/85)

 __The former aim to convert existing `VCE` exams to the `OEF` format has been dropped.
 If you want any feature in the next release, create an [issue](https://github.com/bolorundurowb/Open-Exam-Suite/issues) here on Github or hit me up on twitter [@Mr_Bolorunduro](https://twitter.com/Mr_Bolorunduro).__ **If this project has been of benefit to you, feel free to give it a star so others can find it too.**